-2. Reading Comprehension There will be 20 questions in the reading comprehension test which can be broadly classified into two types:
+2. Reading Comprehension There will be 20 questions in the reading comprehension test, which can be broadly classified into two types:

 - Sentence Relationships: You will be given two sentences followed by a question about the relationship between the given sentences.
 For instance, you may be asked whether the first sentence provides the same information as that being provided by the second sentence.

-3. Arithmetic There will be 17 questions in the arithmetic test that will assess your abilities to solve problems based on the fundamentals of arithmetic concepts.
+3. Arithmetic There will be 17 questions in the arithmetic test that will assess your ability to solve problems based on the fundamentals of arithmetic concepts.
 The questions asked will be of three types: